 - All requirements for each degree and the selected majors/programs must be fulfilled, including the residence requirement, applied separately to each degree plan of study - The major or program for each degree must be distinct and separate, allowing for an overlap of only 12 credit hours of coursework (i.e. a B.A. and B.S. can't be earned in the same discipline unless the curriculum plan is distinctly different).
-In the event two majors or programs require overlapping course elements beyond this the Dean of Teaching and Learning must specify replacement courses to fulfill the requirements and maintain this distinctiveness - A minimum of 32 credit hours must be completed beyond the higher of the minimum credit hour requirements for the degrees sought.
+In the event two majors or programs require overlapping course elements beyond this the Director of Academic Operations will work with the Program Chairs of each program to specify replacement courses to fulfill the requirements and maintain this distinctiveness - A minimum of 32 credit hours must be completed beyond the higher of the minimum credit hour requirements for the degrees sought.